-The Practitioner team is a multi-denominational group of women and men who volunteer their time and expertise to provide mediation, training and facilitation to groups and individuals.
-Team members work in groups of two or more to draw on each other’s experience and wisdom and offer peer support as they host conversations.
-They are particularly adept at helping large, multi-party groups navigate change and hold difficult conversations.
-Place for Hope provide ongoing training, coaching and supervision to the Team to ensure they are appropriately supported and the work is delivered to a professional standard.
+The Practitioner team is a multi-denominational group who volunteer their time and expertise to provide mediation, training, facilitation and coaching to groups and individuals.
+Practitioners work in groups of two or more to draw on each other’s experience and wisdom and offer peer support as they host conversations.
+They are particularly adept at helping large, multi-party groups to navigate change and host difficult conversations.
+Place for Hope provide ongoing training, coaching and supervision to the Practitioner team to ensure they are appropriately supported and that the work is delivered to a professional standard.

 Our Practitioners live throughout Scotland and the north of England.
-We are comprised of volunteers and three staff members (who help coordinate the work overall) who feel a calling to the ministry of reconciliation.
+We are comprised of volunteers who feel a calling to the ministry of reconciliation.
 Drawn from diverse backgrounds, each team member has a personal faith and is dedicated to the art of ‘navigating conflict and hosting group dialogues’.
 All Practitioners sign the Place for Hope mutual agreement.
 The team includes: